CERT-Polska/mwdb-core/docs/user-guide/8-REST-and-mwdblib.rst

 Our mwdb.cert.pl service offers automatic configuration extraction for malware samples.
 Analysis backend is based on Karton project, malware processing framework developed by CERT.pl that orchestrates whole analysis process.

-Karton is not a built-in of mwdb-core and integrated as a plugin, so there are no bindings for Karton plugin API included in mwdblib.
+Karton integration is not fully supported yet in mwdblib.
 Nevertheless, you can still retrieve the analysis status using ``APIClient`` interface, used by mwdblib to perform requests.

 .. warning::

-    Karton is still in **development stage**, so API should be considered **unstable**.
-Things described here can break in the future.
-We plan to offer stable API in the future along with open-source release of Karton project.
+    This part of documentation applies to the feature that is currently in **release candidate stage**.
+Things may work a bit different in stable release.

 .. code-block:: python